jmoore3333/tutorial/README.md

 Welcome to my Git Command Line Tutorial for Computer Science students!
 In this tutorial, you will learn the basics of using Git from the command line, focusing on key concepts like branches, stashes, and rebasing.
 ## Setup
 # Creating your directory
+In Git, directories (or folders) are an integral part of managing and organizing the files within a repository.
 Create a directory using
 `mkdir simple_code`<br>`cd simple_code`
 # initialize the repository
 Turning the repository into a git repository will allow for the history to be tracked `git init`
 # set up the python virtual environment
+A Python virtual environment is a self-contained directory that contains its own Python interpreter and a set of libraries, allowing you to work on a Python project with dependencies that might be different from those in your system-wide Python installation.
 `python3 -m venv venv` then activate the environment with `source venv/bin/activate`
 # First script
 Lets create a simple program, you can use your own or follow allong with mine.
 I will create simpleMath.py and make it a simple addition function for now